 30 March 2015

-This bill would require professional and semi-professional football clubs in England to reveal who owns them.
-It would give the Football Association powers to block owners who are not considered fit and proper, ensure creditors are paid equally if a club goes into administration, and help supporters’ organisations raise funds to buy a controlling stake in a club, along with related measures.
+The Football Governance Bill would require professional and semi-professional football clubs in England to reveal who owns them.
+It would give the Football Association powers to block owners it judges unfit, ensure equal treatment of creditors if a club goes into administration, and make it easier for supporters' organisations to raise money to buy a controlling stake.

 Generated 21 February 2026